rancher/rancher-docs/docs/pages-for-subheaders/logging.md

 ### Windows Support

-Logging support for Windows clusters is available and logs can be collected from Windows nodes.
+You can [enable logging](../integrations-in-rancher/logging/logging-helm-chart-options.md#enabledisable-windows-node-logging) from Windows nodes.

-For details on how to enable or disable Windows node logging, see [this section.](../integrations-in-rancher/logging/logging-helm-chart-options.md#enabledisable-windows-node-logging)

 ### Working with a Custom Docker Root Directory